Limited Power of Attorney Forms

 Step 1 – Decide the Powers to Give

-The principal must decide the power(s) they would like to give to the agent.
+The principal must decide the powers they would like to give to the agent and which authorizations may be needed for them to fulfill their purpose.
 The powers cannot relate to health care decisions.
-Possible powers include receiving mail, managing real estate, signing a document, and so on.

 Step 2 – Select the Agent

-Also known as an “Attorney-in-Fact,” the agent is the person that will have the authorization to handle requests on the principal’s behalf.
-Due to the limited scope of responsibilities, the principal does not have to worry about the agent’s negligence.
-This is more of a concern with a durable power of attorney, which remains valid even if the principal becomes incapacitated.
-The principal usually chooses a person they know well and trust completely, which may be any of the following individuals:
+Also known as an “attorney-in-fact,” the agent is the person who will have the authorization to handle requests on the principal’s behalf.
+The principal usually chooses a person they know well and trust, such as a:

 Step 3 – Complete the Form